-8 Stages of The Silk Road
+8 Stages of the Ancient Silk Road

 The legendary Silk Road was an international pilgrimage for ancient merchants connecting and trading products from east to west.
 Thought to have started from Xi’an in China, when the Han Dynasty officially opened trade with the west in 130 BC, the route runs through the dusty deserts of the Middle East and into the classic cities of Europe.
 Pioneering technologies and all manner of food and fabrics were transported along this epic route for centuries, which helped to shape the modern world.